sqcndev/SquishyCoinQT/src/cc/CC made easy.md

 To make it much harder to leech, it was made so each faucetget returned only 0.1 coins (down from 1.0) so it was worth 90% less.
 It was also made so that it had to be to a fresh address with less than 3 transactions.
 Finally each txid was constrained to start and end with 00!
 This is a cool trick to force usage of precious CPU time (20 to 60 seconds depending on system) to generate a valid txid.
 Like PoW mining for the txid and I expect other CC contracts to use a similar mechanism if they want to rate limit usage.

 Combined, it became such a pain to get 0.1 coins, the faucet leeching problem was solved.
-It might not seem like too much trouble to change an address to get another 0.1 coins, but the way things are setup you need to launch the komodod -pubkey=<your pubkey> to change the pubkey that is active for a node.
-That means to change the pubkey being used, the komodod needs to be restarted and this creates a lot of issues for any automation trying to do this.
+It might not seem like too much trouble to change an address to get another 0.1 coins, but the way things are setup you need to launch the squishyd -pubkey=<your pubkey> to change the pubkey that is active for a node.
+That means to change the pubkey being used, the squishyd needs to be restarted and this creates a lot of issues for any automation trying to do this.
 Combined with the PoW required, only when 0.1 coins becomes worth a significant effort will faucet leeching return.
 In that case, the PoW requirement can be increased and coin amount decreased, likely with a faucet2 CC contract as I dont expect many such variations to be needed.

 Chapter 7 - rewards example
 The next CC contract in complexity is the rewards CC contract.
 This is designed to capture what most people like about masternodes, without anything else, ie. the rewards!